 THERE WERE, AND still are, certain cultures that understood the cyclical nature of time.
-They knew that the past repeated itself, but without being always exactly the same.
-Among those cultures are the Andean, Hindu, and Anawak1 (Mesoamerican).
-Their understanding of the cyclical nature of time is reflected in their language, which usually offers the best insight into a culture.
-Unlike history, which can be easily manipulated, language doesn’t lie.
+They knew that the past repeats itself, but without repeating exactly in the same way.
+Among those cultures are the Andean, Hindu, and Anawak (Mesoamerican).
+Their understanding of time is reflected in their language, which usually offers the best insights into a culture.
+Unlike history, which can be easily manipulated, language doesn’t usually lie.
 Here are some examples:

 All these cultures and civilisations understood that* time* was the dual concept of space, its binary, like the other side of the same coin.
 As duals, both must share the same set of properties.
 If space is spherical (round Earth), time will necessarily have to be cyclical.
 If* time* was lineal, space would need to be flat (flat Earth).